video-db/videodb-python/README.md

 2. **Faces**.
 3. **Specific domain Index** like Football, Baseball, Drone footage, Cricket etc.

-### Viewing Search Results :
+### Viewing Search Results

-`video.search()` will return a `SearchResults` object, which contains the sections or as we call them, `shots` of videos which semantically match your search query.
+`video.search()` returns a `SearchResults` object, which contains the sections or as we call them, `shots` of videos which semantically match your search query.

 - `result.get_shots()` Returns a list of Shot(s) that matched the search query.
 - `result.play()` Returns a playable url for the video (similar to video.play()) you can open this link in the browser, or embed it into your website using an iframe.